Tessellation Module (-T)

 • rotate(<axis_x>,<axis_y>,<axis_z>,<angle>): rotate about the center and by an axis/angle pair (angle expressed in degrees);

-• split(<dir>): splitting the domain in half along direction <dir> (x, y or z), which can be used to apply symmetries.
+• split(<dir>): split the domain in half along direction <dir> (x, y or z), which can be used to apply symmetries;

 For a 2D tessellation, the axis parameters can be omitted in rotate (default z), and the \(z\) component can be omitted in scale (n/a) and translate (default 0).